kparc/kcc/README.md

 -------------------

-Well done.
-There is a bonus waiting for you, you finally get to know the meaning of monadic `+`:
+To give you a sense of achievement, here's the meaning of monadic `+`:

 ```q
  mat:(1 2 3;4 5 6;7 8 9)       /shall there be mat